-The Immersion Program takes place each year and is coordinated by the International Studies Program Director.
-Students travel abroad for one term, earning credit and expanding their experiences.

-While registered for IDS315 Global Cultural Study, students travel abroad, participate in cultural activities, and attend class.
-Immersion locations vary from year to year and have pre- and post-trip assignments associated with them.
-The Immersion Program is open to all majors and involves an application and an interview.
+The Immersion Program takes place each year and is coordinated by the Office of Diversity and Global Education.
+Students travel abroad for one term, earning credit and expanding their capacity for intercultural understanding.
+The Central Penn College Immersion program seeks to foster learning experiences that develop a universal perspective in the areas of intercultural competency, citizenship, and societal interdependency.
+The immersion program will enhance the student learning experience by integrating intellectual and personal development outcomes.
+The program focuses on students' personal and social development by asking students to examine their place in the world and explore ways to positively impact our global community.
+While registered for IDS315 Global Cultural Study, students travel abroad, participate in cultural activities, and attend lectures.
+Immersion locations vary from year to year and have pre- and post-trip requirements associated with them.
+The Immersion Program is open to all majors and involves an application process and an interview.
 The program is selective, as each trip has a limited number of seats available.

-Questions about the Immersion Program should be directed to the Associate Dean of General Education.
+Questions about the Immersion Program should be directed to the Office of Diversity and Global Education.

-IDS315 Global Cultural Study 9 Credits
+IDS315 Global Cultural Study

 This course combines and in-depth study of cultural and gendered responses to economic globalization.
 Topics include culture and security, identity politics, clashes of and accommodations among civilizations, modernity, and post-modernity.
 A sociological and cultural analysis of the background and contemporary customs of the people of the country is studied on location with special attention paid to the problems of modernization and culture change.

-Prerequisites: BUS260 or any social or behavioral science course plus 21 earned credits
+Prerequisites: 21 earned credits